 - Carrots and Radish boost: These 2 vegetables love the coffee compositions.
 If you add it to the soil where you will grow them, it will prove to be a great boost and increase the harvest.
 These 2 vegetables in particular take a lot of benefits from coffee.

 - Bad Odors: Coffee will actually help you get rid of food odors, really common in most fridges.
-Another substance used is soda ash, which also get rid of the odors, but the coffee is a convenient option.
+Another substance used is soda ash, which also gets rid of the odors, but coffee is a convenient option.
 Make sure to check in regularly as mold can grow on moist coffee grounds.

 - Cleaning product: Coffee is an abrasive.
-It can be used for skin care, and you can use it at the same time to clean food stuck on dishes.
+It can be used for skincare, and you can use it at the same time to clean food stuck on dishes.
 For example, the best part is that it comes together with the next use!

 - Coffee for the plumbing: Coffee will help you clean the plumbing of your sink.
-So after you done with the dish cleaning, the coffee that goes into the plumbing will continue to clean it and avoid any clogging.
+So after you are done with the dish cleaning, the coffee that goes into the plumbing will continue to clean it and avoid any clogging.
 This also works with garbage disposals!
 Use the coffee to clean dishes and then it will keep the plumbing unclogged, what a great thing!

 - Anti-Ice: The coffee grounds can be used, like salt, to melt snow or ice during the weekend.
 It will keep that driveway clean and allow you to drive safely without contaminating anything!
 It will also help with traction on the ice sheets that can form in certain places.